Neil Bhoopalam

-Neil Bhoopalam is an Indian television, stage, and film actor.
+Neil Bhoopalam is an Indian actor who has worked in films, television and stage productions.
 He is known for his roles in films such as No One Killed Jessica, Shaitan, NH10, Lust Stories, Ungli and the Indian TV series 24.

 Career

 Bhoopalam started his Bollywood career with the film Mera Dil Leke Dekho although he is primarily a stage actor.
 He has acted in several prominent plays such as Nadir Khan's A Few Good Men and Hamlet — The Clown Prince by Rajat Kapoor.

 Personal life

 Bhoopalam is married to Nandini Shrikent, a casting director in Bollywood.
 They have a son named Fateh.